-Fortnite set a new record for simultaneous Twitch streams at its Device event on Monday, but developer Epic Games’ decision to limit the number of players who could experience the event in-game may be what people remember most.
+Fortnite set a new record for simultaneous Twitch streams at its Device event on Monday — but a decision by developer Epic Games to limit the number of players who could experience the event in-game may be what people remember most.

 In a tweet on Monday, Epic Games said it capped the number of people who could participate in-game during its Device event to 12 million.
 Another 8.4 million people watched live on Twitch and YouTube.
 Out of that group, the 2.3 million people who watched on Twitch set a new streaming record.
 The previous record-holder, League of Legends, notched 1.7 million simultaneous views during its 2019 World Championship.

 The Device was Epic’s send-off to Season 2, which will give way to Fortnite Season 3 on Wednesday.
 Device viewers watched as The Agency, the main building on the island, was destroyed and the map’s electrical storm turned to water.